n0rt0nthec4t/homebridge-nest-accfactory/README.md

 By default, we look in the current directory where the plug-in excutes for an ffmpeg binary, however, you can specify a specific ffmpeg binary to use va the configuration option 'ffmpegPath'

-## Caveats
+## Disclaimer

-homebridge-nest-accfactory and Nest_accfactory are both hobby projects of mine, provided as-is, with no warranty whatsoever.
-I've been running it successfully at my home, but your mileage might vary.
-If you do find an issue, please reachout and see what we can do
+This is a personal hobby project, provided "as-is," with no warranty whatsoever, express or implied, including but not limited to warranties of merchantability or fitness for a particular purpose.
+Building and running this project is done entirely at your own risk.

+Please note that I am not affiliated with any companies, including but not limited to Google, Apple, or any other entities.
+The author of this project shall not be held liable for any damages or issues arising from its use.
+If you do encounter any problems with the source code, feel free to reach out, and we can discuss possible solutions